 Questions of norms ≠ ethics violations about clear evidence distortion(deliberately modifying evidence to alter its meaning)/clipping.
 If one team is accused of an ethics violation, I’ll take it seriously and ask if the accusing team would like to stop a round, then let tab take it from there.

 Be nice & have fun.

 My name is Lauren Zimmerman.
-I am a junior at the Meadows School and have been debating policy intermittently since my freshman year.
+I am a senior at the Meadows School and have been debating policy since my freshman year.

-I don’t mind speed, just make sure you are clear and coherent in your arguments.
+I don’t mind spreading, just make sure you are clear and coherent in your arguments.
 I will say clear if I cannot understand you.

 Please be considerate of your opponents.

 Please copy me on the email chain before the debate starts.
 My email is firstname.lastname@example.org.